ruslan-hut/b2b-portal/api_documentation.md

 ### Order

 #### Order and Product Allocation System
-**IMPORTANT:** Order operations now use a product allocation system with a simplified status flow:
+**IMPORTANT:** Order operations now use a **store-based product allocation system** with a simplified status flow:

 **Order Status Flow:**
 ```
 Frontend:    "draft" (saved cart)  →  "new" (user confirmed)
              ↓                        ↓
-             No allocation           Allocation created
+             No allocation           Allocation created FROM CLIENT'S STORE

 External CRM:  "new"  →  "processing"  →  "confirmed"
                ↓          ↓               ↓